 These are profound wines of nuance and clarity that express the unity of human viticultural tradition, nature, climate, and soil.
 Indeed, they can be understood as the incarnate product of those relationships, a small piece of the “soul of the world,” from the terruño of the Alt Penedès.

 Cami dels Xops is a blend of Macabeu and Xarel-lo from two adjoining parcels.
-The grapes are wild yeast fermented in stainless steel tanks and old 225L French oak barrels, and bottled before primary fermentation has completely finished (with about 20g/L residual sugar) in the métode ancestral style.
+The grapes are wild yeast fermented in stainless steel tanks and old 225L French oak barrels, and bottled before primary fermentation has completely finished (with about 20g/L sugar) in the métode ancestral style.

 Noguer Baix is from a single, north-facing Macabeu vineyard of the same name, planted in 1974.
 The grapes are fermented in 600L clay amphora using natural yeasts, and bottled before primary fermentation has completely finished (with about 20g/L residual sugar) in the métode ancestral style.